jhkennedy/uafthesis/README.md

 ## The tutorial

 *tutorial/* includes the original "tutorial".
-If you already know LaTeX and bibtex, it shouldn't be too complicated, though I would use *pdflatex* over *latex* proper, and would like to use something other than *make* (probably either *waf* or *rubber*).
+If you already know LaTeX and bibtex, it shouldn't be too complicated, though I would use *pdflatex* over *latex* proper.
 In addition, I would like to cover graphics techniques.
 Anyways: It is my goal to rewrite parts of the tutorial (and perhaps the class if necessary) as I write my own thesis.

 ## Call to Arms